defold/doc/docs/en/manuals/live-update.md

 ![Live update settings](images/live-update/05-liveupdate-settings-zip.png)

-There are currently two ways that Defold can store the resources.
+There are currently three ways that Defold can store the resources.
 Choose the method in the *Mode* dropdown in the settings window:

 `Zip`
 : This option tells Defold to create a Zip archive file with any excluded resources.
 The archive is saved at the location specified in the *Export path* setting.